 Commodities – A commodity is a basic good used in commerce that is interchangeable with other goods of the same type.
 For investors, commodities can be an important way to diversify their portfolio beyond traditional securities.
 Because the prices of commodities tend to move opposite to stocks, some investors rely on commodities during periods of market volatility.
 Commodities that are traded are typically sorted into four broad categories: metal, energy, livestock, and agricultural.
 When it comes to Commodity it is good to own a small portion of your portfolio in precious Yellow Metal – Gold to hedge against the paper money.

 Bonds – Bond is a debt security, borrower issue bonds to raise money from investors willing to lend for a particular period of time.
 Bond is a fixed Income Investments.
 There are wide variety of Bonds such as Agencies, Treasuries, Corporate, Municipal etc. A T-Bond, Treasury Bonds issue by U.S. Federal Government is considered to be safest of all, regarded as risk-free since they are backed by the U.S. government’s ability to tax its citizens.
+One good Investment in India is SGB (Souvenir Gold Bonds) issued by GOI (Govt. of India), and it can be bought via Zerodha (Link to Open a Demat account with Zerodha to start Investing today)

 Whatever you Invest in remember to diversify well, and also remember no matter what there will be a time where your investments may lose 50-70% of its value.
 The key to avoid huge downside especially with volatile investment like Stocks is Asset Allocation.
 Diversify not just across different investments but also within one investment.